Frequently Asked Questions

 - Brooklyn Technical High School, 1985

-- M.L., University of Pennsylvania Law School, 2025 expected
+- ML with highest honors (The Matt Parker Award), University of Pennsylvania Law School, 2025

 |